taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 My new language was [Clojure](https://clojure.org) and it was totally foreign.
 So many parentheses instead of semantic whitespace.
 No rigid type system to keep me honest.
 How am I going to deal with these parentheses? _(Thank you, [Parinfer!](https://shaunlebron.github.io/parinfer/))_

-While this was another functional language, it encouraged a very different style of programming---one I thought I wouldn't like with all the ambiguity of dynamic typing.
+While this was another functional language, it encouraged a very different style of programming --- one I thought I wouldn't like with all the ambiguity of dynamic typing.
 How am I supposed to feel my program is even possibly correct if the compiler isn't telling me so?
 ML is so expressive in its ability to model a problem domain with algebraic data types, and for the most part isn't littered with type hints thanks to inference.

 ## First Impressions